raspberrypilearning/generic-python-rounding-numbers/en/step_1.md

 >>>
 ```

-Here you've used a *-* sign to indicate that you're round before the decimal point (i.e. the whole number component). this works on floats too:
+Here you've used a *-* sign to indicate that you're rounding before the decimal point (i.e. the whole number component). this works on floats too:

 ```python
 >>> round(666.66,-1)